 The Compensation Committee’s duties and responsibilities shall be as set forth in the Compensation Committee Charter and will include all of the responsibilities of a compensation committee under the NASDAQ and Securities and Exchange Commission rules and regulations and such other matters as may from time to time be delegated to the Compensation Committee by the Board.
 Each member of the Compensation Committee will satisfy the independence requirements of the NASDAQ relating to directors.

-22. Nominating and Corporate Governance Committee
+22. Nominating and ESG Committee

 23. The Safety and Risk Committee